pickhardt/Guiders-JS/README.md

 onShow: (optional) additional function to call before the guider is shown
 onHide: (optional) additional function to call when the guider is hidden
 overlay: (optional) if true, an overlay will pop up between the guider and the rest of the page
-position: (optional / required if using attachTo) clock position at which the guider should be attached to the html element
+position: (optional / required if using attachTo) clock position at which the guider should be attached to the html element.
+Can also use a description keyword (such as "topLeft" for 11 or "bottom" for 6)
 title: title of the guider
+useFixedPosition: (optional) if your guider isn't attached to anything, toggle this to use position fixed instead of absolute
 width: (optional) custom width of the guider (it defaults to 400px)
 xButton: (optional) if true, a X will appear in the top right corner of the guider, as another way to close the guider
 ~~~